 Isalo National Park is where large eroded sandstone outcrops protrude from the relatively flat landscape in architectural formations.
 The bird life is interesting especially in the Canyon de Nymphs.
 A visit to Monkey Canyon, is recommended.

 The “spiny desert” is a globally distinctive eco region with 95 % of the plant species endemic to this region.

 Famous Baobab alley near Morondava is where you will see some of the world’s tallest Baobab Trees.

 Antananarivo (known as ‘Tana’) is the Malagasy capital and the centre of the Merina tribe – the Malayo-Polynesian decedents of the first Malagasy settlers.

 Lemurs Park is situated in the central highlands and is a great for those on a quick trip and unable to see the lemurs in their normal habitat.

 The Canal des Pangalanes is a collection of natural rivers and artificial lakes that stretches +- 600km along the east coast

 There are 2 seasons: a hot rainy season from November to April and a cooler dry season from May to October.
 South eastern trade winds predominate, and the island occasionally experiences cyclones.
-Any time of year is fine for a visit except from January to March, when heavy rainfall in many areas can make some roads all but impassable and there is a high risk of cyclones in the east and northeast.
+Any time of year is fine for a visit except, January to March when heavy rainfall in many areas can make some roads all but impassable and there is a high risk of cyclones in the east and northeast.